GiulioRossetti/ndlib/docs/reference/models/epidemics/Profile.rst

 The diffusion process starts from a set of nodes that have already adopted a given behaviour S:

 - for each of the susceptible nodes' in the neighborhood of a node u in S an unbalanced coin is flipped, the unbalance given by the personal profile of the susceptible node;
 - if a positive result is obtained the susceptible node will adopt the behaviour, thus becoming infected.
+- if the **blocked** status is enabled, after having rejected the adoption with probability ``blocked`` a node becomes immune to the infection.
+- every iteration ``adopter_rate`` percentage of nodes spontaneous became infected to endogenous effects.